The Umbrella Academy Season 3: When and Why Does Vanya Become Viktor?

 Allison says she can’t believe she never realized it before.
 Viktor responds, “‘You couldn’t have known because I didn’t fully,” adding “Being with Sissy, I don’t know, opened something in me.
 Showed me I’d never be free hiding from who I really am.
 After losing her I realized, I just can’t live in that box anymore.
 I won’t.”
 Viktor stops to look in a mirror and notes, “You know I always hated mirrors?
 Thought everybody looked so strange in their skin.
 I guess that’s not true.”

-Allison tells Victor, “Thank you for trusting me with this.
+Allison tells Viktor, “Thank you for trusting me with this.
 You’re family Viktor, okay?
 And there’s nothing that would make me love you less.”
 Luther wants to throw a welcome party for his new brother, but Diego urges him to be cool.

 Viktor’s coming out is warmly supported by his siblings.
 The episode is filled with tender moments that never lose the show’s signature humor.
 It also offers a template on how to be supportive of your friend or family member who has come out.
 Well done, Umbrella Academy.